By Gustavoblalmiras • Last updated: March 2026

 - recover traction only when it’s smart to try

+NHTSA, CDC, and the Red Cross all point to the same foundation—shovel, traction help, warning devices, warmth, water/food, power, and medicine—because those solve the most common winter failure points.
 The difference is how you pack it and how quickly you can use it.
-Build the 3-layer system, run the monthly audit, and you’ll have a kit that’s ready for real winter—not just a trunk full of “stuff.”
+Build the 3-layer system, run a monthly kit audit, and you’ll have a kit that’s ready for real winter—not just a trunk full of “stuff.”

-FAQs (schema-ready)
+FAQs

 1) What’s the single biggest upgrade most kits miss?